Forced Marriage in Islamic Countries: A Study of Zana Muhsen’s Memoir Sold

 By submitting an article for publication in AWL, the submitting author asserts that:

-1. The article presents original contributions by the author(s) which have not been published previously in a peer-reviewed medium and are not subject to copyright protection.
+1. The article presents original contributions by the author(s) that have not been published previously in a peer-reviewed medium and are not subject to copyright protection.

 2. The co-authors of the article, if any, as well as any institution whose approval is required, agree to the publication of the article in AWL.